-He took his English and Education degrees in the previous millennium at the University of Alberta with a focus on creative writing.
+He earned his English and Education degrees with distinction in the previous millennium at the University of Alberta with a focus on creative writing.

 According to The Routledge Companion to Literature and Science, “Since 1960s, Afrodiasporic authors including Samuel R. Delany, Octavia E. Butler, Nalo Hopkinson, and Minister Faust have become luminaries within the SF community.”
-Minister Faust refers to his sub-genre of writing as Imhotep-Hop, an Africentric literature that draws from myriad ancient African civilisations, explores present realities, and imagines a future in which people struggle not only for justice, but for the stars.
+Minister Faust's Afritopianism draws from myriad ancient African civilisations, explores present realities, and imagines a future in which people struggle not only for justice, but for the stars.

 A WRITER IN RESIDENCE FIRST?

 Minister Faust was honoured to be serve the people of Alberta during 2014-2015 Writer in Residence at the University of Alberta.
 To the best of his knowledge, he was the first Kenyan-Canadian to be appointed writer in residence at any university in the world, and is one of the few African-Canadians to be appointed writer in residence at any Canadian university or college.